 At the end of World War II in 1945, nearly every country in Africa was subject to colonial rule or administration.
 Following the founding of the UN in 1945 and its massive decolonization effort, Africa is now virtually free from colonial rule.
 In 2011, South Sudan became Africa’s newest country when it gained independence from the rest of Sudan.

-The continent's economy grew by roughly 3.4 percent in 2017, creating one of the longest stretches of uninterrupted positive economic expansion in Africa's history.
+The continent's economy grew by roughly 3.4 percent in 2019, creating one of the longest stretches of uninterrupted positive economic expansion in Africa's history.
 As a result, a growing number of Africans have joined the middle class each year.
+However, in 2020, Africa experienced a 3.4 percent contraction in GDP.
+The country is expected to achieve a modest recover in 2021, predicted on the increase of export and commodity prices and the rise of domestic demand.

 Advancement of Women